davedf/mindmup/README.md

 all the distractions and providing powerful editing shortcuts.

 This git project is the server-side portion of MindMup.
 It provides a web interface that serves maps, allows users to edit and save them, provides menus and feedback forms and links to analytics.
-All maps are public, and each time anyone saves a map the changed version gets a unique URL.
 You can see an example of this live on http://www.mindmup.com.

 Dependencies
 -------------